Health of the harbour

 The Manukau Harbour Forum meets six times a year.

-- raise the profile of the Manukau Harbour
+Read a 2021 report about the health of the Manukau Harbour